raghib1992/Docker/Tutorial/Network.md

 ## To check Interface
-ip a                                          # to check all theinterface that docker host had available
+#### to check all theinterface that docker host had available
+ip a

 ## All container assign to default network = bridge network

-docker network ls                             # to get network list
+### to get network list

-docker network ls | grep bridge               # to filter bridge network from network list and all the container attached to this network
+docker network ls

+### to filter bridge network from network list and all the container attached to this network
+docker network ls | grep bridge

+### inspect the bridge networ
-docker network inspect bridge                 # inspect the bridge networ
+docker network inspect bridge

 ## To create new network
 docker network create -d <bridge> --subnet <> --gateway <> <new-network-name>